Douglas C-47 Skytrain, 41-7764, at Rinneanna, Clare

 He passed away in 4 Oct 1991 in Santa Clara.

-The photo above was provided by his family and shows Robert standing in front the tail of the same aircraft he landed in Ireland in.
-The photo is likely to have been taken in North Africa given that he is waring an infantry style helmet.
+The photo was provided by his family and shows Robert standing in front the tail of the same aircraft he landed in Ireland in.
+The photo is likely to have been taken in North Africa given that he is wearing an infantry style helmet.
+Of course, 41-7764 was destroyed on the very first days of its arrival in Africa, so perhaps this photo is from the UK.
 A long article was published in the January 15th, 1946 Santa Cruz Sentinel published a run down on Roberts long wartime service including the following paragraph: On June 12th 1942 he went overseas to England via Labrador, Greenland, Iceland and Scotland.
-Enroute to Scotland, Mihelitch and his group were lost and landed in Soutern Ireland.
-At that time Ireland was neutral and for awhile the air force men were afriad of being interned, but according to International Law t was necessary to release them within 24 hours.
+Enroute to Scotland, Mihelitch and his group were lost and landed in Southern Ireland.
+At that time Ireland was neutral and for awhile the air force men were afraid of being interned, but according to International Law t was necessary to release them within 24 hours.
 This they did and they flew on to Scotland.

 Cpl Donald D BERKHEIMER 06898524

 Cpl.
 Berkheimer was born on 19 Mar 1919 to Iva and Lewis Berkheimer in Saxton, Pennslyvania.

 At the time of his marriage to Mildred Brinser on September 13, 1941, local newspapers describe Donald as a Graduate of the Lewistown high school and stationed at Mitchel Field, New York where he held the rank of Staff Sergeant.
 The wedding took place in Winchester, Virginia.
 The 12th Troop Carrier Squadron was based at Mitchel Field from 20th May 1941 to Dec 16th 1941.